top of page

 Preparing Stucco for Painting After Efflorescence Removal

-If you intend to paint your stucco walls after efflorescence removal, the preparation process is essential:
+If you intend to paint your stucco walls after efflorescence removal, the preparation process is essential.
+Efflorescence requires thorough cleaning and preparation before painting to ensure effective and long-lasting results:

 Pressure Washing Considerations